samialperen/samialperen.github.io/_projects/har-xgboost.md

     * seaborn

 # More Information
-To learn more about the project, you can read the report [Human Activitiy Recognition Using XGBoost and PCA](https://github.com/samialperen/har_xgboost/blob/master/doc/HAR_using_XGBoost.pdf) that I wrote before.
+To learn more about the project, you can read the report [Human Activitiy Recognition Using XGBoost and PCA](https://github.com/samialperen/har_xgboost/blob/master/doc/HAR_using_XGBoost.pdf).